perryrob/arinc_424/README.md

-  --waypoint            create waypoint KMZ and/or json file --airway              create airway KMZ and/or json file --airport             create airport KMZ and/or json file --clean_db            Purge all data and tabless. then recreate db with blank schema.
+  --waypoint            create waypoint KMZ and/or json file --airway              create airway KMZ and/or json file --airport             create airport KMZ and/or json file --all_pts             create all_pts KMZ and/or json file --clean_db            Purge all data and tabless. then recreate db with blank schema.
-  --recreate_db         Purge all data and tabless. then recreate db with blank schema.parse CIFP file and load new data.
+  --recreate_db         Purge all data and tabless. then recreate db with blank schema.parse CIFP file and
-  --fly_to lon lat alt  Enter lon(deg) lat(deg) alt(m) for VIEW.kmz
+                        load new data.
-  --airway_types AIRWAY_TYPES [AIRWAY_TYPES ...]
+  --route_format        Output the data in route format.
+Can be fed into --route --fly_route           load the route into the--route_file --format_430          Output the data in easy to enter 430 format --fly_to lon lat alt  Enter lon(deg) lat(deg) alt(m) for VIEW.kmz --airway_types AIRWAY_TYPES [AIRWAY_TYPES ...]
                         Enter airway type: V,T,J